 - Enjoy favorite high sodium foods in moderation.
 Cut back on frozen dinners, pizza, salty snack foods, packaged mixes, sauerkraut, and smoked, cured, and processed meats.

-- Limit use of pickled foods and high-sodium condiments such as mustard, catsup, relish, soy sauce, Worcestershire sauce, steak sauce, mustard, tartar sauce, salad dressings and dips.
-A medium cucumber marinated in vinegar has only 5 mg of sodium, compared to a medium dill pickle with 835 mg of sodium.
-One small pickle has 474 mg of sodium, and five green olives contain about 235 mg of sodium.
+- Limit the use of pickled foods and high-sodium condiments such as mustard, catsup, relish, soy sauce, Worcestershire sauce, steak sauce, mustard, tartar sauce, salad dressings, and dips.
+A raw cucumber has 2 mg of sodium, a sweet pickle has 128 mg, and a dill pickle has 928 mg of sodium.

 - Prepare condiments at home using ingredients with little or no sodium.